googleapis/google-cloud-go/internal/postprocessor/README.md

 ### Docker container

-The docker container needs to be built with the context of the entire `google-cloud-go/internal` directory.
-When building the container, as instructed below, be sure to do so from the `google-cloud-go/internal` directory.
+*Note*: The docker container needs to be built with the context of the entire `google-cloud-go/internal` directory.
+If building the container directly with `docker`, rather than with Cloud Build as instructed below, be sure to do so from the `google-cloud-go/internal` directory.

 1. In your `google-cloud-go` repo, create a branch.
 2. Make changes to the post-processor.